GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Various studies indicate that the optimal team size is between 2 and 5, with 3 being the mode.
-With more than 5 team members, team management begins to dominate the work.
+> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
+Therefore testing is usually the most mis-scheduled part of programming.
 >
-> ~ *Daniel T. Barry*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts